The new East Longmeadow Public Library

 opened on February 3, 2004.

-Wireless access is available throughout the library.
+Wireless access and wireless printing is available throughout the library.

 The library has two public meeting rooms, the Community Room (capacity 75) and the Conference Room (capacity 12).
 Both rooms can be reserved by municipal/civic groups, and by other non-profit organizations providing services or information at no charge, subject to approval by the Library Director.
 Applications are available at the library and online.
 Click here for the Meeting Room Policy and Application.